 Obviously, the more you want to do with your life insurance, the more insurance you’ll need.
 For instance, if you just need to cover a few debts and your end-of-life expenses, you could get away with a small policy.
 But if you want to replace your income for 10+ years and fund your child’s college account, you’ll need more insurance.

 When you have young children, you may need enough insurance to replace your income for 20 years and to fund college accounts.
-But as your children age, you’ll need less and less insurance coverage because they’ll be ever closer to independence.
+But as your children age, you’ll need less and less insurance coverage because they’ll grow ever closer to independence.

-Here’s what her calculation looks like:
+Here’s what his calculation looks like:

 Example #3: Jackie, a married woman with no children